albanread/NBCPL/investigations/encoder_validation_framework.md

 ### Running All Encoder Tests

+The NewBCPL compiler includes an integrated test framework for encoder validation.
+Tests are run directly via the compiler executable, not a standalone script.

 ```bash
 ./NewBCPL --test-encoders
 ```

-This will:
+This command:
-1. Test all NEON encoder functions
+1. Runs all encoder validation tests using the built-in `EncoderTester` class.
-2. Compare outputs against Clang
+2. For each encoder, generates assembly and binary code.
+3. Compares the output against Clang's encoding using `objdump`.
-3. Report detailed results with hex encodings
+4. Reports detailed results with hex encodings and pass/fail status.
-4. Exit with code 0 (success) or 1 (failure)
+5. Exits with code 0 (success) or 1 (failure).

+All validation logic (assembly generation, compilation, objdump extraction, comparison) is handled inside the compiler.
+Intermediate files are stored in a validation directory for debugging.

 ### Example Output